 Similarly an excellent advisor does the same thing for the student's entire curriculum in that the excellent teacher does for the course.

-• Helps students sequence their learning experiences to optimize their effectiveness Bringsout interrelations among disciplines and modes of thought, helping the student to discoverhow they complement each other
+- Brings out interrelations among disciplines and modes of thought, helping the student to discover how they complement each other

 Each student's overall curriculum as he/she understands it will be unique, even if the courses are the same ones another student takes, because of the uniqueness of the student's contribution and reasons for taking the courses - but also because of the advisor's help in constructing an overview.

 Looked at in this way, the advisor's work can play a tremendously important role in the student's academic career, one to be proud of.